BASIC BOOK INFORMATION

 Won over, he returned the smile, until Tony disrupted their caring moment.

 “Time’s getting short ‘til curtain.”
-Tony tapped his baton against his palm in short, tense gestures.
+The personnel manager tapped his ubiquitous baton against his palm in short, tense gestures.
 “You two better hustle.”

 Sidney glared at Tony.
 “Don’t you ever get tired of ordering people around, Rossi?”